 It is fantastic to be able to talk and listen to others and learn.
 I was in a completely bereaved state – you do not get used to it, but with Headway Essex’s help, you adjust

 We currently have four client support groups across Essex that meet each month in locations that are both easy to access and offer a relaxing atmosphere.

 In addition, we also run carer support groups throughout Essex.
 We try our best to make sure we keep the costs to a minimum.
 There is a charge of £2.50 per person or £5 per family for each of our support group meetings.

-If you are somebody who would benefit from attending one of our support groups or if you would like to attend yourself, please contact Headway Essex’s community support team in the first instance.
+If you are somebody who would benefit from attending one of our support groups or if you would like to attend yourself, please contact Headway Essex’s support line in the first instance.

-The Headway Essex community support team also runs an Acquired Brain Injury Education and Vocational Programme (ABIEVp) that provides focused support for adults with acquired brain injury and help them get their lives back on track.
+We also run a Brain Injury & Me Programme that provides focused support for adults with acquired brain injury and help them get their lives back on track.

 The programme is aimed at the brain injured person as well as their families and carers.
 This enables us to obtain a view from both perspectives as clients often see their situation in one way, while families and carers, see it another.

 Each week, we focus on specific areas, for example:

 EFFECTS OF BRAIN INJURY

 Introductions and stories of living with an acquired brain injury, where relatives and carers are welcome to attend.